The first fact of life: a lot of textual data is generated every day through emails, social media, and other channels.

 You may wonder: why label textual information?
 Isn’t it self-evident?
 After all, we humans can read and analyze text almost unconsciously.

 For these reasons, we annotate text.
+Accurate annotations and robust quality control processes are essential to ensure the reliability of labeled data for AI/ML systems.
 Here are two concrete examples:

 NLP